Doubly isogenous curves of genus two with a rational action of $D_6$

+The converse statement is easy to check; the restriction $r\ne 27$ is necessary in order for~\eqref{EQ:basicec} and \eqref{EQ:ecquotient} to define nonsingular curves. \end{proof}

-\begin{remark} Equation~\eqref{EQ:basicec} can be rewritten as $y^2 = (x+3)^3 + (r-27)(x-1)^2.$ More generally, we see that if an elliptic curve over $K$ in Weierstrasss form $y^2=f$ has a rational $3$-isogeny such that the $x$-coordinate of the nonzero points in the kernel is~$a$, then we can write $f = (x - a)^3 + b(x - c)^2$ for some $b,c\in K$.
+\begin{remark} Equation~\eqref{EQ:basicec} can be rewritten as $y^2 = (x+3)^3 + (r-27)(x-1)^2.$ More generally, one can check that if an elliptic curve over $K$ in Weierstrass form $y^2=f$ has a rational $3$-isogeny such that the $x$-coordinate of the nonzero points in the kernel is~$a$, then the polynomial $f$ can be written $f = (x - a)^3 + b(x - c)^2$ for some $b,c\in K$.
 Conversely, every curve of this form has a rational $3$-isogeny. \end{remark}